#brexit #workpermit #football

 A: Article 19 RSTP prohibits international transfers if the player is under the age of 18.
 However, transfers of players between the ages of 16 and 18 are allowed, to the extent that they take place within the territory of the EU/EEA and the new club fulfils certain obligations.
 After the transition period ends on 31 December 2020, the UK will no longer be able to benefit from this exception.
 FIFA has already clarified that: “When it comes to the transfer of players between the ages of 16-18, the EU/EEA exception applies in territories where EU law is in force.
 FIFA’s understanding is that under the terms of the UK Withdrawal Agreement, EU law (including EU law on free movement) remains in force until the transitional period ends, on December 31, 2020.”

 The impact will be significant for UK clubs, considering that the Article 19 exemption is fundamental to how UK clubs acquire young, talented and cost-effective players.
 The exception has allowed many UK clubs to invest in foreign youth players from EU Member States to join their football academies.
-Investing in talented U18 players is the ultimate low-risk, high-reward strategy.
-Today, it is relatively cheap to acquire a talented U18 player, compared to the acquisition cost of buying an already established player in the transfer market.
-To see a positive return on its investments, a club only needs a small percentage of young players to develop into successful professional footballers.
+Investing in talented U18 players has been a rewarding strategy for several Premier League clubs.
+In the past, it was relatively cheap to acquire a talented minor, compared to the acquisition cost of buying an already established player in the transfer market.
 After Brexit, English clubs will be placed at a competitive disadvantage when recruiting young and emerging EU talent compared to rival EU clubs.

 A: UK clubs will have more difficulty recruiting young EU talent.
 However, a lot of UK clubs have satellite clubs in Belgium or, for that matter, in other EEA countries.
 UK clubs may continue their strategy of recruiting young local talent through these satellite clubs.
 In Belgium alone, no less than 7 professional football clubs have (ownership) ties with UK clubs.
 It seems clear that the ‘hoarding’ of young talented EU players will not be over anytime soon.